hayleypyle/Paper-Trader/README.md

 This is a website that can simulate buying and selling stocks for the user.
 - This website uses .html, .css, python, and python django.
 - The user can buy and sell stocks for Apple, Microsoft, and Google.
-- The user can view the history of stock price for Apple, Microsoft, and Google as a graph using yahoofinance.
+- The user can view the history of stock price for Apple, Microsoft, and Google as a graph.
 - The user is given an initial balance of $10000 which updates with every sale and purchase of stocks.
 This balance saves in localstorage.
 - The user can see how many stocks they own from each company.
 These values update and save in localstorage with each completed transaction.
 - The user can reset the simluation to restore the stocks owned to 0, and restore their balance to the initial balance.